Mount St. Helens: 1980 to 2001 activity

 On March 20, 1980, Mount St. Helens experienced a magnitude 4.2 earthquake, and on March 27, steam venting started.
 By the end of April, the north side of the mountain had started to bulge.

-On May 18, a second earthquake, of magnitude 5.1, triggered a massive collapse of the north face of the mountain.
+On May 18, at 8:32 am, a second earthquake, of magnitude 5.1, triggered a massive collapse of the north face of the mountain.
 It was the largest known debris avalanche in recorded history.
 The magma in St. Helens burst forth into a large-scale pyroclastic flow that flattened vegetation and buildings over an area of 230 sqmi.
 More than 1.5 million metric tons of sulfur dioxide were released into the atmosphere.
 On the Volcanic Explosivity Index scale, the eruption was rated a 5, and categorized as a Plinian eruption.

 The collapse of the northern flank of St. Helens mixed with ice, snow, and water to create lahars (volcanic mudflows).
 The lahars flowed many miles down the Toutle and Cowlitz Rivers, destroying bridges and lumber camps.
 A total of 3900000 yd3 of material was transported 17 mi south into the Columbia River by the mudflows.